At Fredonia - Advising is Individualized Teaching

 - Course Search Option – Students can search for courses online through the Fredonia Home Page, by clicking Students and then selecting Courses by Term.
 Students should have studied and made preliminary selections before seeing you for Advising.

-- Declaration/Change/Addition/Deletion of Major/Minor/Concentration- This form is to be used for all changes in a student’s program and can be found at the Registrar's Office or at the Advising Center.
+- Declaration/Change/Addition/Deletion of Major/Minor/Concentration- This form is to be used for all changes in a student’s program and can be found at the Registrar's Office.
 It must be done as a four-part form, so it is not available on-line.

 - Course Repeat Option – Offers a great opportunity for a student to repair a damaged GPA.
 When courses are repeated, the initial grade will remain on the transcript, but an “E” will appear to the right of the initial grade earned indicating that this grade is excluded from the GPA calculation.
 Recommended for “F” grades, sometimes “D’s” (but note, financial aid recipients should always check on possible adverse financial aid ramifications for repeating courses “passed”).

 - Freshmen Forgiveness Policy – This policy discusses three options that are offered by SUNY Fredonia to help students repair their academic records.
 This will be new to all faculty members (as of Fall 2008).
 Please call the Academic Advising if you have further questions (x3188).

 Possible Issues at Your Advising Session